Probate Timeline California: A Step-by-Step Guide

 Once the court issues the Order of Final Discharge, the probate is officially closed.

-California Probate Timeline Summary Table
+The California Probate Timeline at a Glance

 | Phase | What Happens | Typical Timeline |